dtodell/HikeFinder/README.md

 Average speed relative to altitude;
 Effect of different variables on speed.
 Variables include: Weather, Elevation, Elevation gain.

+EDIT 09-27-2023
+1. Converted .gpx files to .csv.

-Used VIM to remove headers (all but column labels) from .gpx files using this format in Terminal:
+2. Used VIM to remove headers (all but column labels) from .csv files using this format in Terminal:

-$ vim filename.gpx
+$ vim filename.csv
 :1,/\ntrkpt/+1d
 :wq